DominoWWW/Spawn-Controls/README.md

 - Players that join will spawn at the spawn point.
 - Players that join of the first time will spawn at the spawn point.
 - Customizable view direction.
-- Preserves original spawn points and Worldspawns settings.
+- Preserves original spawn point and Worldspawn settings.

 ## Wiki
 #### Installing: